 The purpose of this review is to provide examples and experience of how others in this sector have reduced the damaging impact of corruption.
 The sector-specific information is relevant for politicians, leaders, managers, civic groups, company executives and others.
 We hope it will bring both knowledge and inspiration.

-Read the whole review below or jump to any section using the main headings below and the sidebar on the left.
-Or you can download a complete copy of this sector review as a pdf document to read separately..
+Read this whole review or jump to any section using the headings below and on the sidebar.
+Or download this sector review as a pdf document to read separately:

 - Ministry-level corruption and reforms

 The value of this sector is huge, with roughly half of all fixed capital investment by governments and Public-Private Partnerships being in the construction of public infrastructure.
 The volume is increasing every year.
 The value of losses through corruption is estimated at between 10 and 30% of this total, and others believe that a similar amount could be lost through mismanagement and inefficiency (Wells 2015, Matthews 2016).
 This means that by 2030, unless measures are introduced that effectively improve this situation, close to $6 trillion could be being lost annually through corruption, mismanagement and inefficiency.
 Losses on this scale cannot be tolerated in any sector, but losses in infrastructure investment have particular significance, because infrastructure underpins every aspect of economic growth and human development.

 Engineering and construction is the sector with the most reported bribery and corruption in advanced economies globally – see the figure below from Price Waterhouse Coopers (2014)